wI2L/fizz/README.md

 // Override the binding model of the operation. fizz.InputModel(model interface{})

-// Add a security requirement to the list of security overrides for this operation.
+// Overrides top-level security requirement for this operation.
-// Note that this removes all other SecurityRequirements
+// Note that this function can be used more than once to add several requirements. fizz.Security(security *openapi.SecurityRequirement)
-// that might have been specified in the root `security` property. fizz.Security(security *openapi.SecurityRequirement)

-// Make other security requirements optional. fizz.WithOptionalSecurity()
+// Add an empty security requirement to this operation to make other security requirements optional. fizz.WithOptionalSecurity()

-// Remove any security requirements for this operation. fizz.WithoutSecurity()
+// Remove any top-level security requirements for this operation. fizz.WithoutSecurity()

 // Add a Code Sample to the operation.